Carlos-Bolano/JadirhGonzalezPoems/README.md

 ## 📖 About The Project

 Jadirh González Poems is a poetry blog that I had the pleasure of designing and developing for a client who is passionate about writing.
-The site offers an interactive and dynamic experience, where fans can explore, comment, and like Jadirh González's poems.
+The site offers an interactive and dynamic experience, where fans can explore, comment on, and like Jadirh González's poems.

 [![Product Name Screen Shot][product-screenshot]](https://jadirhgonzalezpoems.vercel.app/)